Share

 1. The nature and purpose of your activities

-• An investor invests in shares with the intention of earning from dividends
+• An investor invests in shares with the intention of earning dividends.

 2. Repetition, volume and regularity of your activities

-• The higher the volume of your share transactions, the higher likelihood that you are a share trader
+• The higher the volume of your share transactions, the higher the likelihood that you are a share trader.

 3. Your activities are organised in a business-like way